jimmyskull/LUAunit/doc/index.rst

     **Aliases**: *assert_not_nil()*, *assertNotIsNil()*, *assert_not_is_nil()*

     Assert that a given value is not *nil* .
-Lua coercion rules are applied so that values like ``0``, ``""``, ``false`` all validate the assertion.
+LUA coercion rules are applied so that values like ``0``, ``""``, ``false`` all validate the assertion.
     If provided, *extra_msg* is a string which will be printed along with the failure message.